Artemsil: History

 On March 3, 2020, it was decided to put "Artemsil" up for privatization through an auction, but at the end of the same year, the enterprise was removed from the list of objects allowed for privatization.
+In 2021, shortly thereafter, it was reported that Artemsil had shipped out 1.9 million tons of salt that year, which was a 60% increase from 2020.